adityakanthe10/Kirat-Cohort/WEEK6/Notes.md

     1. Starts with the prefix use (e.g., useCustomHook).
     2. Can use other hooks like useState, useEffect, useContext, etc.
     3. Returns data or functions that your component can use.

+## Week 6.3  React re-cap

+- Reconciliation

+- useRef

+    - In React, useRef is a hook that allows you to persist values across renders without causing a re-render.
+It’s commonly used for directly accessing or manipulating DOM elements or for keeping mutable objects that don't trigger re-renders when changed.